 To return to Home Web Page:

-Here on this page is all the research projects I have done (some ongoing), some with helps from others, on the people that were Witches or involved in Witchcraft.
+Here on this page is some of the research projects I have done (some ongoing), some with helps from others, on the people that were Witches or involved in Witchcraft.
 Also a few on Cunning folks.

 Click on any of the links below that may interest you.